cpierard/cpierard.github.io/_drafts/2020-01-16-moguls-of-chaos.md

 The figure above shows how the trajectories of the boards are practically the same until 20 m down the slope.
 After 20 m, some small variations appear in the trajectories of the boards, until they start growing bigger and bigger.
 Around 50 m down the slope, the trajectories diverge completely one from another, following very different paths.

-These boards are a perfect example of a system that is sensitive to initial conditions, i.e. that small perturbations or variations in the initial conditions can lead to totally different solutions at some time in the future, which is commonly known as **Chaos theory**.
+These boards are a perfect example of a system that is sensitive to initial conditions, i.e. that small perturbations or variations in the initial conditions can lead to totally different solutions at some time in the future, which is commonly known as **chaos theory**.

 From the trajectories of the boards is difficult to find regularities in the dynamics of this system, because the trajectories appear to behave randomly as they go down the slope.
 Therefore, in order to find regularity, we can use the velocities of the boards as they go down the slope.
 One of the tools that are very handy in the dynamical systems is the phase space plots, which basically consists of plotting the velocity of a system against its position.
 The problem is that our system has two spatial coordinates and two velocities components, which would make our phase space plot four-dimensional.
 Our brains can't handle a four-dimensional space, so we need to do some modifications to our system in order to reduce its dimensions to only three.

 # Sleds down the slope!

 To reduce the dimensions of our system, we can make the downslope velocity constant, or in the real world scenario, by equipping our board with some brakes and an engine so it can maintain a constant velocity while going down the pits or up the bumps, transforming it into a sled!
 In a mathematical sense, we say that $$\partial_t u = 0$$.
-This modification allows us to neglect the $u$ component of velocity and reduce the phase space three dimensions.
+This modification allows us to neglect the $$u$$ component of velocity and reduce the phase space to three dimensions.

 <p class="aligncenter">
 <img src="/../assets/projects/moguls_of_chaos/sleds.png" width="30%" />
 </p>

-The previous figure shows 10 sleds going down the slope, with initial conditions $$x = 0$$ m, $$y = [0, 0.1]$$ m, $$v = 2$$ m/s, and $$u = 3.5$$ m/s.
+The previous figure shows eleven sleds going down the slope, with initial conditions $$x = 0$$ m, $$y = [0, 0.1]$$ m, $$v = 2$$ m/s, and $$u = 3.5$$ m/s.
 We see that the system behaves chaotically even though the downslope speed is maintained.
-We also see how all the sleds reach the same downslope position.
+We also see how all the sleds reach the same downslope position by the end of the simulation.

 # Sleds and strange attractors